nicklafferty/craftycody/content/crafts/diy-wooden-knife-block.md

 ![](/uploads/knife_block_7.jpg)

 And that's it!
-Give it ample time to dry then it's ready to house your knives!
+Give it ample time to dry then it's ready to house your knives.
+I also grabbed our bread knife from the drawer and popped it in there.
+Yay, two whole knives!